 Dr Daniela Ledezma is a postdoc in the lab of Prof Sauer.
 In her research she combines metabolomics and transcriptomics data to understand transcriptional regulation in E. coli.

-Epke Le Rutte is a Senior Scientist in the Disease Intervention Dynamics group at the Swiss Tropical and Public Health Institute, which she joined in November 2020.
-She will use the individual-based model, that captures the transmission dynamics of COVID-19, to identify the impact of different interventions on public health outcomes such as COVID-19 incidence and mortality.
-Actively involving the projects' stakeholders and supporting policy makers is also her focus.
+Dr Epke Le Rutte is a senior scientist in the Disease Modelling and Intervention Dynamics group at the Swiss Tropical and Public Health Institute (Swiss TPH), which she joined in November 2020.
+She will use an individual-based model, which captures the transmission dynamics of COVID-19, to identify the impact of different interventions on public health outcomes such as COVID-19 incidence and mortality.
+She also focuses on actively involving the projects’ stakeholders and on supporting policymakers.

 Dr Le Rutte is a veterinarian with a PhD in human neglected tropical disease (NTD) control and elimination.
-During her PhD and PostDoc (both at Erasmus MC, Rotterdam, The Netherlands) she has been an active member of the NTD Modelling Consortium, for which she applied NTD transmission models to support policy makers, e.g. the World Health Organization and Ministries of Health, with identifying the most effective strategies to control and eliminate NTDs.
+During her PhD and postdoc (both at Erasmus University Medical Center in Rotterdam, the Netherlands) she was an active member of the NTD Modelling Consortium, where she applied NTD transmission models to support policymakers such as the World Health Organization and Ministries of Health in identifying the most effective strategies for controlling and eliminating NTDs.

-Johanna Lieb is a senior staff neuroradiologist and the deputy head of the Department of Diagnostic and Interventional Neuroradiology within the Clinic of Radiology and Nuclear Medicine at the University Hospital in Basel, Switzerland.
-In the frame of the FTC project (link below), she is providing neuroloradiological expertise and is part of interdisciplinary neurological groups.
-She received her medical degree in Ulm, Germany and took her residency in General Radiology at the University Hospital Basel and the University Children`s Hospital Basel.
-Thereafter she obtained a special fellowship training in Diagnostic Neuroradiology at the University Hospital Basel with special focus on Neuroinflammation, Neurodegeneration and Neurooncology as well as Head and Neck Radiology (with European Diploma).
-Her clinical activities cover the whole conventional diagnostic neuroradiology and Head & Neck Radiology as well as advanced imaging methods (Perfusion, MR-Spectroscopy and Functional MRI).
+Dr Johanna Lieb is a senior staff neuroradiologist and the Deputy Head of the Department of Diagnostic and Interventional Neuroradiology in the Radiology and Nuclear Medicine Clinic at University Hospital Basel (USB).
+In the frame of the FTC project (link below), she provides neuroloradiological expertise and is part of interdisciplinary neurological groups.
+She received her medical degree from Ulm, Germany, and took her residency in general radiology at USB and University Children’s Hospital Basel (UKBB).
+Thereafter, she received special fellowship training in diagnostic neuroradiology from USB, with a special focus on neuroinflammation, neurodegeneration and neuro-oncology, as well as head and neck radiology (in which she has a European Diploma).
+Her clinical activities cover the whole of conventional diagnostic neuroradiology and head and neck radiology, as well as advanced imaging methods (perfusion, MR spectroscopy and functional MRI).
 She is part of interdisciplinary research teams in different fields of neuroscience.

 Yoriko Lill is a research associate at the University Hospital Basel.
 Yoriko received her Bachelor and Master’s degrees in Applied and Engineering Physics from Cornell University, and PhD in Biophysics from Max-Planck-Institute for Biochemistry in Martinsried and Technical University of Munich.
 She has worked as a postdoctoral fellow at Max-Planck-Institute for Brain Research in Frankfurt and in Nano-Optics Group at the University of Basel.
 Prior to joining University Hospital Basel, she was a research associate in Single-Molecule Biophysics Group and a lecturer in statistics at Purdue University, USA.